oracle/graal/sulong/docs/TOOLCHAIN.md

 ## Toolchain Identifier

-The GraalVM LLVM runtime can be ran in different configurations, which can differ how the bitcode is being compiled.
+The GraalVM LLVM runtime can be ran in different configurations, which can differ in how the bitcode is being compiled.
-Generally users of the toolchain does not need to be concerned, as the GraalVM LLVM runtime knows the mode it is running and will always provide the right toolchain.
+Generally, users of the toolchain do not need to be concerned, as the GraalVM LLVM runtime knows the mode it is running and will always provide the right toolchain.
 However, if a language implementation wants to store the bitcode compilation for later use, it will need to be able to identify the toolchain and its configurations used to compile the bitcode.